see-quick/verification/README.md

 - **O-language**: A simple imperative language with integer and boolean support, focusing on arithmetic operations and loops.
 - **Unicorn-language**: A Java-like language that replaces semicolons (`;`) with `🦄`, built with ANTLR.
+- **C-compiler**: A custom-designed C compiler, structured similarly to `clang`/`gcc`, with lexical analysis, parsing, and code generation.

 ### Assembly